-Decree Nbr.
-170/019 modifies certain provisions regarding to incentives granted to Industrial Parks users by Investment Promotion Law Nbr.
-16,906.
-In addition, in May 2018 was issued Decree Nbr.
-143/018 which introduced a new regulatory framework to said Law.
+Decree 170/019 modifies certain provisions regarding incentives granted to industrial park users by Investment Law 16,906.
+In addition, in May 2018, Decree 143/018 introduced a new regulatory framework to said law.

-In this regard, Decree Nbr.
-143/018 established that the exemption of Corporate Income Tax granted to Industrial Parks users and the period in which the benefit applied, as well as the tax credit given in relation to employer retirement contributions, would be increased by 15%.
+In this regard, Decree 143/018 established that the exemption of CIT granted to industrial park users and the period in which the benefit applied, as well as the tax credit given in relation to employer retirement contributions, would be increased by 15%.

-Notwithstanding this, Decree Nbr.
-170/019 establishes that those projects that include investments within and outside of the Industrial Park, the benefits must be calculated over the investment carried out within it.
-Also, the amount of the tax credit should be determined taken into consideration the retirement contributions made on behalf of employees that work within the Industrial Parks.
+Notwithstanding this, Decree 70/019 establishes that for those projects that include investments within and outside of the industrial park, the benefits must be calculated over the investment carried out within it.
+Also, the amount of the tax credit should be determined, taking into consideration the retirement contributions made on behalf of employees that work within the industrial park.

 Uruguayan legal entities holding shares in non-resident entities or investing in assets not located in Uruguay are not subject to tax (due to the application of the source principle) on qualified income, provided they meet the substance requirements to be considered qualified entities (see Foreign-source income in the Income determination section for more information).